10 Best Baseball Players of All Time

 He posted 11 seasons with an ERA under two and 12 seasons with at least 20 wins.
 Johnson won the league MVP in 1913 when he went 36-7 with an ERA of 1.14.

+His 110 shutouts are a record that will likely never be broken due to the age of specialized relief pitchers.
 Johnson retired with 417 wins, 531 complete games, 5914 1/3 innings, and 3509 strikeouts.
 He was inducted into the Baseball Hall of Fame in 1939.

 6. Lou Gehrig

-The younger generation may only know Gehrig from the disease named after him that took his life.
+The “Iron Horse” was the cog in the middle of the lineup of the tremendous Yankees’ teams of the 20’s, including “Murderer’s Row” in 1927.
+Younger generations may only know Gehrig from the disease named after him that took his life.
 Gehrig hit over .300 12 straight seasons, led the league in RBI five times and had over 100 RBI in a season 13 times.

 Gehrig was often overshadowed in the power department by Babe Ruth, but he hit over 30 home runs ten times, and four times eclipsed 40 home runs.